radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/tree-hierarchy-commands.md

 # Tree Hierarchy Commands

-This chapter explains how to manage node properties in a virtual tree using the <RLI_HOME>/bin/vdsconfig utility.
+This chapter explains how to manage node properties in a virtual tree using the REST API.

 After creating a new virtual tree type of naming context, you can create “sub-containers” with the new-label command.
 After the new label is created, you can mount different types of backends at these labels (using the [naming context commands](naming-context-commands.md)).
 An example is shown below.